-As we turn our eyes to the financial system, the non-performing assets of financial institutions continued to increase as a whole during this period of temporary economic recovery (Figure 11).
-The asset value of small and medium-sized enterprises, which had financed their excessive investment in the bubble period by bank borrowings, fell further as the economy recovery was limited and land prices continued to decline; non-performing assets increased.
+As we turn our eyes to the financial system, the nonperforming assets of financial institutions continued to increase as a whole during this period of temporary economic recovery (Figure 14).
+The asset value of small and medium-sized enterprises, which had financed their excessive investment in the bubble period by bank borrowings, fell further as the economic recovery was limited and land prices continued to decline; nonperforming assets increased.

-A typical example of excessive investment was seen at bank-affiliated non-banks and jusen companies that had aggressively financed high-risk real estate investments during the bubble years.
-The decision on how to dispose of the non-performing loans to jusen companies was delayed because it was a highly political matter as to what extent financial institutions affiliated with agricultural cooperatives (prefectural credit federations) should bear the cost of disposal.
-However, in December 1995 the cabinet finally approved the injection of some \$685 billion of public funds (the Jusen Law was approved by the Diet in June 1996).
+A typical example of excessive investment was seen at bank-affiliated non-banks and the jusen that had aggressively financed high-risk real estate investments during the bubble years.
+The decision on how to dispose of the nonperforming loans to the jusen was delayed because it was a highly political matter as to what extent financial institutions affiliated with agricultural cooperatives (prefectural credit federations) should bear the cost of disposal.
+However, in December 1995 the Cabinet finally approved the injection of some ¥685 billion of public funds (the Jusen Law was approved by the Diet in June 1996).